phieri/callsign.js/README.md

 ```

 # Options
 Options can be set in the variable `csettings`.
-Make sure it is defined before callsign.js executes.
+Make sure it's defined before callsign.js executes.
 The defaults are like this:
 ```javascript
 var csettings = {
   flag: true,